robisatthefunction/java-sdk-lab/client/README.md

 Hopefully this project will continue to be in active development.
 Here are just a few enhancements we'd like to implement in the near future.

-* Anything that be extracted as an interface can be expressed as a feature.
 * Generate Optimizely entities from annotated classes.
 * Pluggable validators.